-• What did we do last year to improve public and community transport links to NHS sites and services?

-No specific items to report for last year.

-• What are we going to do this year to reduce the need to travel?
+- What did we do in 2023/24 to improve public and community transport links to NHS sites and services?
+No specific items to report for last year. - What are we going to do in 2024/25 to reduce the need to travel?

 The State Hospital will continue to look at options to improve travel arrangements for staff.
 Most operational meetings are via Microsoft Teams to reduce the need for everyone to be on-site or to indeed travel to different locations or sites.
-We also encourage that our external partners use the teams format is meetings are required to take place.
+We also encourage that our external partners use the teams format if meetings are required to take place.
 The hospital will continue to encourage this, and this practice along with flexible working options for staff, where possible, will allow us to continue to maintain a reduced need to travel.

-What are we going to do this year to improve active travel?
+• What are we going to do in 2024/25 to improve active travel?